rmartinsanta/domjudge-automation/README.md

 ## Starting services

-First time, run './start.sh 0', login into the domjudge admin panel and change the judgehost user password to the provided value in the password file.

 Run './start.sh N', where N is the number of judgehost to provision (must be < to the number of cores available).

-Tip: The number of judgehosts can be changed at any moment while the Judge is running to scale to any required workload.
-If for example, the judge was deployed using './start.sh 4', and later the command './start.sh 8' is run, 4 new judgehosts will created without touching the existing ones.
+The number of available judgehosts can be changed without stopping the services, just by executing ./start.sh again.
+For example, if we first execute DomJudge with './start.sh 1', and then we want to add 3 additional JudgeHost, we can just execute './start.sh 4' and containers will scale accordingly.
+Reducing the number of judgehosts is also supported.

 ## Stop services and restarting

 Run './stop.sh' and wait until all containers are stopped.

+Tip: Remember that the number of judgehosts can be changed at any moment while the Judge is running to scale to any required workload, and calling './stop.sh' is not required.
+If for example, the judge was deployed using './start.sh 4', and later the command './start.sh 8' is run, 4 new judgehosts will created without touching the existing ones.

 ## Customizing logos, team images, etc